been-jamming/CORE/docs/predicates.rst

 Bound predicates are created in the scope of a :ref:`proof schema <proofschema>`.
 Bound predicates have no sentence definition.

-Predicates can also be created in any scope using the :doc:`definition <definition>` command.
+Predicates can also be created in any scope using the :doc:`define <definh>` command.

 Examples
 --------